ncsandy/car-dealership/README.md

 ##### FINAL Release #####

--Implemented the Add car function, so dealer/admin could add cars to the inventory -Cleaned up some code, added some comments
+-Implemented the Add car function, so dealer/admin could add cars to the inventory.
+Cleaned up some code, added some comments

 ## TO DO ###